osbuild/weldr-client/README.md

 `composer-cli` is a command line utility used with [osbuild-composer](https://www.osbuild.org) to manage blueprints, build and upload images, and manage source repositories.
+A (newer) alternative to `composer-cli` is [image-builder](https://github.com/osbuild/image-builder-cli), which works without a local systemd service setup.

 ## Project